nicktogo/CA-DMV-appointment-scheduler/README.md

     ```

     Common pitfall: your cron setup may or may not have PATH set up correctly.
 If it doesn't, you need to set PATH to include the directory where your `casperjs` cli is located.
 You can find this out with `which casperjs`.

+    Also, look up cron rules to find out more about what the first cryptic characters mean.
+In this case, they mean "do this thing every minute".

     Also, keep in mind that SAN_FRANCISCO is configurable to another CA DMV (just put it in all caps and separate spaces with underscores.
 LA would be LOS_ANGELES, for example).
 Also, the number 14 is the number of days in the future that would be acceptable to you.